mandclu/ck4/section/README.md

 This widget offers the possibility to add a configurable amount of *similar structured* sections into the editor and make them distinguishable by custom CSS classes, so you can apply different styles on them.

 *Similar structured* is not quite accurate.
-It just means, that all section types will have three editables: heading, media element and content.
+It just means, that all configured sections will have three editables: heading, media element and content.
 But all of them are optional.

 If all editables are filled with content, the resulting HTML will be